 Integrative Health Practitioner

 1. a person actively engaged in an art, discipline, or profession, especially medicine.

-"skilled practitioners treat patients."
+"Skilled practitioners treat patients."

+Integrative Health Practitioner